DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 # Testing

 ## Code Vaildation
 The code for MKG North Dublin website has been tested using [W3C HTML Validator](https://validator.w3.org/) and [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) .
-There were some minor fixes required after testing.
-There was a space in the  telephome number between country code and maobile number.
+There were some minor fixes required after testing, a space in the telephome number between country code and mobile number.
 This was corrected and all html and CSS files passed validation checks.

-HTML vaildataion results:
+HTML vaildator results:

 - Home page